safair/DataLit/Lecture 2 Analyzing Distributions/Readme.md

 Tell us which airline you choose and why.

 ### Part 2
+Graph your results.
+Does it look like a normal distribution?
-How does sample size affect your results?
+How does sample size affect your results?How does sample size affect your results?